 The Fisker Ocean electric SUV made its public debut at the Consumer Electronics Show (CES) in Las Vegas back in 2020.
 Key features include a solar roof – which Fisker says will power the car for around 1,000 miles of driving in the course of a year – as well as recycled carpeting, 'eco-suede' upholstery, a vegan interior and reuse of rubber waste from tyre manufacturing in its construction.

-Fisker's SUV will sit on 22-inch alloy wheels, while a pair of electric motors – one at the front and one at the rear – gives it four-wheel drive, suggesting a degree of off-road capability and ample towing capacity.
+That version of the 4.6-metre-long SUV featured 22-inch alloy wheels, and a pair of electric motors – one at the front and one at the rear – giving it four-wheel drive, suggesting a degree of off-road capability and ample towing capacity.
 Claimed range is 250 to 300 miles and the car also boasts wireless charging capability.

 Production of the Ocean is set to begin in late 2022, with deliveries to customers starting in 2023.
-In addition to this new SUV, Fisker is also planning two more "mass-market" electric cars.
-Its says its previously announced Fisker EMotion luxury saloon "will now be introduced to the market after an affordable model becomes available".
+In addition to the Ocean, Fisker is planning two more "mass-market" electric cars.
+It has said that its previously announced Fisker EMotion luxury saloon "will now be introduced to the market after an affordable model becomes available".